 My Blog and The English Heart

 My ‘An Officer and a Gentleman’ story had to wait until I started blogging in 2007.
 And even then it all happened almost by accident.
 When my readers asked why I came to live in the UK, I began telling the story of how I met my Englishman at the British Embassy in Helsinki.
 I intended to write just a few posts, but when the story ran and ran, and when I was on entry number 25, I realized I was writing a longer, partly fictional, story.
 Years, and many, many edits later the novel, The English Heart was finally published in 2013.

-The other books in the series came about when readers wanted to know more of Kaisa and Peter’s story.
+The other books in the series came about when readers wanted to know more about Kaisa and Peter’s story.
 I resisted for years to write the sequel, but once I began writing The Faithful Heart, it was as if the floodgates had been opened!
 The Good Heart took just months to write, as did the prequel novella, The Finnish Girl.
 (If you sign up to my mailing list, you’ll get a free ebook copy of The Young Heart here).
 The last novel in the series has been a little more tricky to write, but I’m nearly there.
 The True Heart will be out in November 2017.

 Over to you